ParaMilitary 2 G-10 Plain Edge

 Yojimbo 2 G-10 Pocket Knife

-What ever happened to the good old fashioned pocket knife design?
+Whatever happened to the good old fashioned pocket knife design?
 Well, Spyderco didn’t forget their roots.
 Designed from the personal defense trainer, Michael Janich, to act as the perfect extension of your body in a situation where you need to defend yourself.
 Outfitted with a compression lock for storing the blade and nested stainless steel liners, Yojimbo 2 G-10 knife encourages a thumb-forward grip on the hilt, while the reinforced ergonomics feel natural in your hand, lefty or righty.
 Make sure you also check our selection of the best automatic knives for more great knife options.

 - Weight4.8 ounces